Where to Get Help & Official Information

 Official stadium websites

-Updates from FIFA closer to match day
+Updates from FIFA closer to match day on their official World Cup 2026 app

 Using official and trusted sources ensures accurate, up-to-date information, secure bookings and transactions and fewer surprises during your trip